Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 The risk of lawsuits against companies and top managers

-The following topics are covered in this white paper:
+The following topics are covered in this whitepaper:

 - The basic rule is: No liability for managers